timescale/pgspot/README.md

 ## pgspot

-Spot vulnerabilities in extension update scripts.
+Spot vulnerabilities in PostgreSQL extension scripts.

 pgspot checks extension scripts for following PostgreSQL security best practices.
 In addition to checking extension scripts it can also be used to check security definer functions or any other PostgreSQL SQL code.

 pgspot checks for the following vulnerabilities: